What is User Modeling? Definition, Approaches, and Examples of User Modeling

 Also, this is very useful in the European Union due to the adoption of the General Data Protection Regulation (GDPR).

 Highly-adaptive user modeling is the opposite of the stereotypical approach.
-This type represents an extreme form of customization that requires as much information as possible to provide the result as precise as possible.
+This type represents an extreme form of customization that requires as much information as possible to provide the result as precisely as possible.

 Given the fact that personal data-related legislation is getting stricter and also growing privacy concerns — this type of profiling will likely wind down and be limited to behavior-based data, but there is a chance it will evolve into something else.